Who we are

-Through the years the church has enjoyed the ministry of four Senior Pastors; Don McCauley, John Vertefeuille, Mark Nordtvedt and David Zetterberg.
-Under their various ministries the church has grown and has had an impact on the community of Lakewood.
+Through the years the church has enjoyed the ministry of five Senior Pastors; Don McCauley, John Vertefeuille, Mark Nordtvedt, David Zetterberg, and Stephen Owen.
+Under their various ministries, the church has grown and has had an impact on the community of Lakewood.

 We believe there is one God.
 He has eternally existed in three persons: the Father, the Son, and the Holy Spirit.
 (Genesis 1:26-27; 3:22; Matthew 28:19; Luke 3:21-22; 1 Peter 1:2; 2 Corinthians 13:14)

 We believe that Jesus Christ is the Son of God.
-He was born of a virgin, performed many miracles, lived a sinless human life and offered Himself as the perfect sacrifice for the sins of all by dying on the cross.
+He was born of a virgin, performed many miracles, lived a sinless human life, and offered Himself as the perfect sacrifice for all sins by dying on the cross.
 He arose boldly from the dead after three days to demonstrate His power over sin and death.
 He ascended to heaven and will bodily return again to the earth as King of Kings and Lord of Lords.
 (Matthew 1:22-23; Isaiah 9:6; John 1:1-5; 14:10-30; Hebrews 4:14,15; 1 Corinthians 15:3,4; Romans 1:3,4; 1 Timothy 6:14-15; Acts 1:9-11)

 We believe the Holy Spirit is equal with the Father and the Son as God.
 He was sent to the earth to indwell the believers.
 He is present in the world to make mankind aware of our need for Jesus Christ.
 He also lives in every believer to provide power for living, understanding of spiritual truths, and guidance in doing what is right.
 He also provides spiritual gifts to help us serve God and minister to others.
 (2 Corinthians 3:17; John 16:7-13; 14:16-17; Acts 1:8; 1 Corinthians 2:12; 3:16; Ephesians 1:13; 5:1; Galatians 5:25)

-We believe the Bible is Gods word to mankind.
+We believe the Bible is God's word to mankind.
 It was written by human authors, under the supernatural guidance of the Holy Spirit.
-It is the supreme source of truth for Christian beliefs and living.
-Because it is inspired by God, it is truth without any mixture of errors.
-(2 Timothy 3:16; 1:13; 2 Peter 1:20-21; Psalm 119: 105, 160; 12:6; Proverbs 30:5)
+It is the supreme source of truth for Christians.

 We believe that man was made in the spiritual image of God, to be like Him in character.
 We are the supreme objects of God's creation.
 Although mankind has tremendous potential for good, we are marred by an attitude of disobedience toward God called sin.
 This attitude separates us from God.
 (Genesis 1:27; Psalm 8:3-6; Isaiah 53:6; 59:1,2; Romans 3:23)

-We believe that we were all created to spiritually exist forever.
-We will either exist eternally separated from God by sin, or in union with God through forgiveness and salvation.
+We believe that we were all created to exist forever spiritually.
+We will either exist eternally separated from God by sin or in union with God through forgiveness and salvation.
 The place of eternal separation from God is called Hell.
 The place of eternal union with God is called Heaven.
 (John 3:16; Romans 6:23; Revelation 20:15; Matthew 25:41; Revelation 21:27)

 We believe that the church is to be Christ's Body on earth.
-Its primary functions are teaching, discipling, praying, worshipping, fellowshipping and the continual spreading of the Good News of Jesus Christ.
+Its primary functions are teaching, disciplining, praying, worshipping, fellowshipping, and spreading the Good News of Jesus Christ.
 The church is made up of individual believers committed to God and to each other.
-We share in the hope of the bodily rapture at the return of Christ.
+We share in the hope of bodily rapture at the return of Christ.
 (1 Corinthians 12:12-27;15:50-57; Romans 12:4,5; Acts 2:42-47; 1 Thessalonians 4:17; Matthew 28:18-20)